Local Guides

 That’s precisely why we’ve put together this guide – to advise you on the best time to visit London.
 We want you to get the very best out of your visit, and that means visiting at the right time.
 So, when should you visit London?

 Springtime is beautiful in the UK.
-The daffodils and bluebells will be in bloom and the countryside will be looking even more beautiful than usual.
-The weather will be bright and airy with a slight chill in the air.
+The daffodils and bluebells will bloom, and the countryside will look even more beautiful than usual.
+The weather will be bright and airy, with a slight chill in the air.

-Also remember that, when the kids are off school, a lot of the locations and events you want to attend might get busy.
-You’ll want to make sure you avoid the Easter break (5th to the 23rd of April 2019) so things are much quieter.
+Also, remember that when the kids are off school, many of the locations and events you want to attend might get busy.
+You’ll want to make sure you avoid the Easter break, so things are much quieter.
 It’s the perfect time to visit places like Stonehenge or Windsor Castle.

-However, you do need to think about foot traffic and the school holiday rush.
-The British summer holidays in 2019 are between the 19th July and 4th September so it might be wise to avoid these times.
-Mid-to-late September is the ideal time to visit; the weather will still be great but the kids are back at school.
+However, you need to think about foot traffic and the school holiday rush – definitely avoid these times.
+Mid-to-late September is the ideal time to visit; the weather will still be great, but the kids are back at school.

-Autumn is definitely my favorite time of year.
+Autumn is definitely our favourite time of year.
 As the trees start to turn, the British countryside takes on beautiful new hues of red, orange and brown.
 It’s the ideal time of year for walking, with sunny spells and crisp air.
 Leave it too late in autumn, however, and you’re bound to experience more than a few showers of rain.

-I recommend early-to-mid October for the perfect autumnal excursion into the UK.
+We recommend early to mid-October for the perfect autumnal excursion into the UK.
 It’s not so late that the winter rains are setting in, and you’re still likely to catch some real sunny spells across the country.
-Be mindful of the half-term school holiday in late October which can get a little busy, though certainly not as busy as the summer holidays.
+Be mindful of the half-term school holiday in late October, which can get a little busy, though certainly not as busy as the summer holidays.